-We have all heard the story about the brilliant idea that was written on the back of a napkin, and we all know that an important part of coming up with a new idea is the brainstorm: developing it from the very first moment it occurs to you to the point where it becomes something tangible and great.
-But sometimes this process can be really challenging!
-Let’s take a look at some well-proven techniques to help you brainstorm!
+We have all heard the story about the brilliant idea that was written on the back of a napkin.
+But sometimes brainstorming can be really challenging!
+Let’s take a look at some well-proven techniques to help you brainstorm.

 If You’re Stuck: Change Your Perspective

 Many brainstorming techniques prompt you to imagine yourself and the challenge you are facing in a totally different scenario (maybe you are someone else, or from a different time).
-The hope is that this will allow you to change your perspective, and help you think of a new way to tackle the problem.
-Here are some great examples:
+The hope is that this will allow you to change your perspective, and help you think of a new way to tackle the problem objectively.

 - Figuring Storming: Imagine yourself as someone else.
 How would your parent, idol, or boss handle this situation?
 How would the best product engineer in the world build your prototype?
 How would the best marketer in the world market your product?